-Return Stacked® U.S. Stocks & Managed Futures ETF seeks long-term capital appreciation.
+Return Stacked® U.S. Stocks & Gold/Bitcoin ETF seeks long-term capital appreciation.

 An investment objective is fundamental if it cannot be changed without the consent of the holders of a majority of the outstanding Shares.
-The Fund's investment objective has not been adopted as a fundamental investment policy and therefore may be changed without the consent of the Fund's shareholders upon approval by the Board of Trustees (the "Board") of Tidal Trust II (formerly named Tidal ETF Trust II) (the "Trust") and written notice to shareholders.
+The Fund's investment objective has not been adopted as a fundamental investment policy and therefore may be changed without the consent of the Fund's shareholders upon approval by the Board of Trustees (the "Board") of Tidal Trust II (the "Trust") and 60 days' written notice to shareholders.